watersofoblivion/dataless/README.md

 as quickly and reliably as possible, and ETL it into the data lake for further processing.

-Impression and click data is received via a pair of beacon endpoints in an API Gateway API.
+Impression and click data is received by a pair of beacon endpoints in an API Gateway.
 This is published to a Kinesis Firehose by a pair of Lambda functions and persisted to S3 raw as GZipped JSON.

 A daily ETL has been created with Glue.
 A crawler and a pair of ETL jobs have been configured.
 The crawler scans the raw data and makes it available via the